tenwiseman/avr-denonstrator/README.md

 $ ./status_api
 {"status":"connected"}
 ```
+***

 ## Notes
 - The full list of valid commands is available in the included protocol PDF from Denon.
 - You may need to adjust settings on your receiver to allow remote network control of your device.
 - This application communicates with the receiver via the factory-provided telnet API.
+- This is unsecured telnet.
+You do know that is NOT a good idea ;->

 ## Acknoledgemnts
 - This project is a respin of https://github.com/bencouture/denon-rest-api, I needed something
   to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was
   powered up or not; so that it could switch on a sub-woofer located on the other side of the room.
+- Chatgpt wrote most of the code.
+I just told it what I wanted.
+It works but YMMV.